hisarciklilar/cil/README.md

 You can go all the wway to 6 headings

-I am trying this using PyCharm in preperation for my Python project
+I am trying this using PyCharm in preparation for my Python project

+Not sure about this set of additional files